Offer day for primary schools

-If you apply online for a 2020 primary school place, you will get an email after 5pm on Thursday 16 April 2020 saying where your child has been offered a primary school place.
-If you applied by post, we will send your results by first class post on 16 April 2020.
-These will take a day or more to arrive.
+If you applied on time for a 2024 primary school place, you will get an email after 5pm on Tuesday 16 April 2024 saying where your child has been offered a primary school place.
+If you applied by post, we will send your results by first class post on Tuesday 16 April 2024.
+We do not give results over the telephone.

-You must accept your place by 30 April 2020.
+You must accept your place by Tuesday 30 April 2024.

-If you completed a paper application, you must return your completed acceptance form to email@example.com
+If you completed a paper application, please email your completed acceptance form to email@example.com

 If you have been offered a school place but you still want to be considered for a place at a higher preference school, we encourage you to accept the school you have been offered, as we cannot guarantee you a place at your higher preference school.

 Waiting lists for schools in and outside of the borough

 Your child's name will automatically be added to the waiting list for any schools in the borough that you named as a higher preference than the school offered.